 The default unit for projected coordinates is the meter.

-A few special projections deviate from this behaviour, most notably the
+A few special projections deviate from this behavior, most notably the

 latlong pseudo-projection that returns degrees.